 How to restrict personal iCloud access for macOS?

 Depending on your preferences, you may want to hide items or restrict users from being able to interact with certain items.
-Within this configuration, you can choose to hide/disable different system preferences options.
+Within the System Preferences configuration, you can choose to hide/disable different system preferences options.

 For devices below 13.x, this is what is required to disable iCloud/Apple ID usage: